Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Non-Associative Lambek Calculus and Residuation

 \section{Non-Associative Lambek Calculus and Residuation}

-Non-associative binary modalities are well known from substructural logics such as the non-associative Lambek calculus~\cite{MootR12}, which forms a precursor to and fragment of more expressive categorial and linear logics.
+Non-associative binary modalities are well known from substructural logics such as the non-associative Lambek calculus~\cite{MootR12}, which forms a precursor to and fragment of more expressive categorical and linear logics.
 In this case, binary modalities are interpreted over ternary Kripke frames $R\subseteq X\times X\times X$.
-In any quantale $\calQ$, two residuation operations $\backslash$ and $\slash$ can be defined for all $u,v,w \in \calQ$, by the Galois connections
+These are sometimes presented as multi-operations or hyper-operations of type $X\to X\to \Pow\, X$, which are isomorphic to ternary relations~\cite{GalmicheL06}.
+In any quantale $\calQ$, two residuation operations, $\backslash$ and $\slash$ can be defined for all $u,v,w \in \calQ$, by the Galois connections

 In addition to a binary product modality similar to $f \Conv g$, where $f$ and $g$ are predicates, hence functions of type $X\to\mathbb{B}$, two residual modalities $f\backslash g$ and $f\slash g$ can be defined.
 In our setting, conflating syntax and semantics, these generalise to